 - A. The management of WMRRA shall vest in the Executive Board, which shall consist of the president, first vice president, second vice president, third vice president, secretary, treasurer, and four rider representatives.
-These persons will be elected by the general membership for one-year terms. - B. The outgoing president shall become an additional executive board member on termination of office, replaced only by the next outgoing president. - All members of the executive board shall be active or supporting members of WMRRA. - D. The president shall be empowered to call executive board meetings when necessary.
+These persons will be elected by the general membership for one-year terms. - B. The outgoing president shall become an additional executive board member on termination of office, replaced only by the next outgoing president. - C. All members of the executive board shall be active or supporting members of WMRRA. - D. The president shall be empowered to call executive board meetings when necessary.
 The president shall also be empowered to appoint persons to fill vacancies if they occur in the executive board.
-This appointee shall remain in office until the general elections held at the end of the season. - E. The executive board shall consider the second vice president's nominations, and if in agreement with the nominations, approve and appoint the: referee, course marshal, race director and chief tech inspector.
+This appointee shall remain in office until the general elections held at the end of the season. - E. The executive board shall consider the second vice presidents' (aka race director) nominations, and if in agreement with the nominations, approve and appoint the; referee, chief technical inspector, course marshal, starters, corner captain, airfence coordinator, and radio control.